JetBrains/amper/docs/Documentation.md

 ### Gradle interop

-Gradle interop supports two main scenarios:
+The Gradle interop supports two main scenarios:
 * smooth and gradual [migration of an existing Gradle project](./GradleMigration.md) to Module Manifest,
 * writing custom Gradle tasks or using existing Gradle plugins in an existing Module Manifest.